HomeDirectoriesBusiness Directory Myths to Ditch in 2025

 Their marketing director noted: “We were focused entirely on social media and Google Ads, completely overlooking the credibility and visibility that quality directories provide.
 The ROI has been remarkable.”

-This case demonstrates how directories serve multiple functions beyond just SEO.
+This case shows how directories do more than SEO.
 They create trust signals for potential customers and open up B2B opportunities that might otherwise be missed.

-A law firm specialising in business law was losing potential clients to competitors with stronger online presence.
-After comprehensive directory listings and profile optimisation, they achieved:
+A law firm specialising in business law was losing potential clients to competitors with a stronger online presence.
+After thorough directory listings and profile optimisation, they achieved:

 • First-page rankings for 78% of their target keywords (up from 34%)